-This is an excellent contribution to understand the legal and philosophical implication of the concept of the rule of law in the international context starting from the jurisprudence of the European Court of Human Rights.
-The notions of legality and judicial safeguards are the core concepts to the author’s claim that the rule of law is mainly of a procedural character.
+This is an excellent contribution to understanding the legal and philosophical implication of the concept of the rule of law in the international context, starting from the jurisprudence of the ECtHR.
+The notions of legality and judicial safeguards are the core concepts of the author’s claim that the rule of law is mainly of a procedural character.

 Leach, Philip.
 Taking a Case to the European Court of Human Rights.
+3d ed.
 Oxford: Oxford University Press, 2011.
 [ISBN: 9780199585021]

 How can one bring a case to the Strasbourg Court?
-Which are the practical steps to follow for lodging an application?
-This is a valuable contribution for those involved in the legal profession who want to have guidance on the Court’s procedures, admissibility as well as on the substantive content of rights.
+What are the practical steps to follow for lodging an application?
+This is a valuable contribution for those involved in the legal profession who want to have guidance on the ECtHR’s procedures and admissibility, as well as on the substantive content of rights.

 Letsas, George.
 A Theory of Interpretation of the European Convention on Human Rights.
 Oxford: Oxford University Press, 2007.
 [ISBN: 9780199203437]

-How should we interpret the mandatory character of the rights of the European Convention on Human Rights?
-This book defends a philosophical and a legal view clarifying this relation and the role of the margin of appreciation in case-law adjudications.
+How should we interpret the mandatory character of the rights of the ECHR?
+This book defends a philosophical and a legal view clarifying this relationship and the role of the margin of appreciation in case-law adjudications.

 Nikolaidis, Charilaos.
 The Right to Equality in European Human Rights Law: The Quest for Substance in the Jurisprudence of the European Courts.
-Oxford and New York, NJ: Routledge, 2015.
+Routledge Research in Human Rights Law.
+Oxford and New York: Routledge, 2015.
 [ISBN: 9780415746601]

-This is a useful resource to understand convergences and differences between the European Court of Human Rights (ECtHR) and the Court of Justice of the European Union (CJEU) in understanding equality.
+This is a useful resource for understanding convergences and differences between the ECtHR and the CJEU regarding the concept of equality.
 It adopts both a philosophical inspiration and a legal orientation.

-Schabas, William A. The European Convention on Human Rights.
-A Commentary.
+Schabas, William A. The European Convention on Human Rights: A Commentary.
+Oxford Commentaries on International Law.
 Oxford: Oxford University Press, 2015.
 [ISBN: 9780199594061]

-Presumably the most comprehensive commentary on the marked reviewing the Convention article by article through more than 1000 sentences and dissenting opinions.
+Likely the most comprehensive commentary on the marked, reviewing the ECHR article by article through more than a thousand sentences and dissenting opinions.
 A monumental work on the Strasbourg Court’s jurisprudence.

 Inter-American System of Human Rights

-The Inter-American system of human rights arose from the adoption of the American Declaration of the Rights and Duties of Man in 1948.
-It consolidated with the institution of the Inter-American Commission of Human Rights (IACHR) in 1959 and with the Inter-American Court of Human Rights in 1979.
-The Inter-American Court of Human Rights was set up in 1979 with the aim to give effect to the American Convention on Human Rights .
-Together with the Inter-American Commission on Human Rights it supports the protection of human rights in the Americas.
-Besides acceptance of the Convention, a state’s parties must accept either on specific cases or completely the Court’s contentious jurisdiction.
-In addition to an adjudicatory function, the Court has also an advisory function for states creation and interpretation of national legislation in coherence with the Convention as Pasqualucci 2013 as well as Burgogue, et al. 2011 explains with reference to detailed case-law analysis.
-There is also a yearly collection of **extracts** from 1985 onwards available in Spanish and English as a joint editorship by the Inter-American Court of Human Rights and Inter-American Commission on Human Rights.
-The Court upheld the principle of ‘conventionality control’ (Ferrer Mac-Gregor 2015), which raises issues of democratic legitimacy of states due to the expansive behavior of the Court as Binder 2011 and Roa 2011 highlight.
-This role by the Court, though, is explicable due to the legacy of democratic instability in several Latin American states that have only recently moved from authoritarianism, as Hilman, et al. 2001 investigates.
+The inter-American system of human rights arose from the adoption of the **American Declaration of the Rights and Duties of Man** (cited under *Online Institutional Resources: Americas*) in 1948.
+It consolidated with the institution of the Inter-American Commission of Human Rights (IACHR) in 1959 and with the IACtHR in 1979.
+The IACtHR was set up in 1979 with the aim to give effect to the American Convention on Human Rights .
+Together with the IACHR, it supports the protection of human rights in the Americas.
+Besides acceptance of the convention, a state’s parties must accept either on specific cases or completely the IACtHR’s contentious jurisdiction.
+In addition to an adjudicatory function, the IACtHR has also an advisory function for states creation and interpretation of national legislation in coherence with the convention, as Pasqualucci 2013 and Burgorgue-Larsen and Úbeda de Torres 2011 explain with reference to detailed case-law analysis.
+There is also a yearly collection of **extracts** from 1985 onward, available in Spanish and English (Inter-American Court of Human Rights and Inter-American Commission on Human Rights 1985–).
+The IACtHR upheld the principle of “conventionality control” (Ferrer Mac-Gregor 2015), which raises issues of democratic legitimacy of states due to the expansive behavior of the IACtHR, as Binder 2011 and Roa 2011 highlight.
+This role by the IACtHR, though, is explicable due to the legacy of democratic instability in several Latin American states that have moved away from authoritarianism only since the late 20th century, as Hillman, et al. 2002 investigates.